mercurymedia/elm-smart-select/README.md

 `SingleSelect.view` expects the following (in order):
 - a boolean indicating if the select is disabled or not
-- the currently selected entity itself
-- the configured settings
 - the smart select instance

 6. Updating the select.
 Here is where we handle the `Msg` we defined in step 3.
-As indicated before, the message carries with it a tuple containing the `SingleSelect.Msg` for updating the select component as well as the current selection state.
+As indicated before, the message carries with it a `SingleSelect.Msg` for updating the select component.

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )